Kansas corrections secretary asking El Dorado guards to work more long shifts

 KOSE leaders joined teachers unions for an "Invest in Kansas" advocacy event in the rotunda, where Kelly fielded questions from the crowd about the situation in El Dorado and other topical issues.

-She said she was concerned by the dramatic shift of classified to unclassified status for state workers who felt pressured into abandoning union protections during the past four years.
+She said she was concerned by the dramatic shift from classified to unclassified status for state workers who felt pressured into abandoning union protections during the past four years.

 Kelly said her administration was reviewing options for reversing the trend but that the issue was complicated.